If you’re looking to optimize your health, control your waistline, and have more energy, then eating plenty of vegetables is the best way to do it.

 - Fill a large stockpot with one inch of water.
 If you have a steamer basket, add it.
 Cover with a lid and bring to a boil over high heat.

 - Add the vegetables and cover.
 For more delicate vegetables like broccoli and zucchini, steam 2 to 3 minutes until tender.
 For denser root veggies like sweet potato and carrots, steam 4 to 5 minute just until fork tender.

 - Never boil veggies in large amounts of water as the water-soluble vitamins and minerals can be lost in the water.

 - Have a small bowl of extra water on hand in case you need to refill the stockpot during steaming.

-Steamed vegetables work well with strongly flavored sauces and condiments like soy sauce, peanut, chipotle, my superfood sauces and vinegars.
+Steamed vegetables work well with strongly flavored sauces and condiments like soy sauce, peanut, chipotle, and vinegars.
 If you’re cooking for someone on a special diet, ask for the list of spices, herbs, and flavorings that are approved by their doctor.

 Bonus Tip: I don’t recommend steaming delicate greens like spinach — you can simply “wilt” them: Place a dry skillet over high heat and add clean spinach leaves.
 Add one tablespoons of water and toss until the leaves start to soften about 1 minute.
 Serve immediately.

 Searing is my all-time favorite and fastest way to get more vegetables onto your dinner table.
 Just as you would sear chicken or steak, you can brown veggies at high temperatures to give them extra flavor without pre-cooking, using just one skillet.